In recent years, webcasts have become increasingly popular for businesses looking to bring their presentations and events to a wider audience.

 Webcasting allows you to broadcast your presentation live over the web, freeing you from the 100 or 1,000 attendee limits you may have with web conferencing technology and enabling you to reach an audience of thousands — or even tens of thousands — around the world.

-Online video platforms like Panopto make live broadcasting video in high definition from your Windows laptop a breeze.
+Online video platforms like Panopto make live broadcasting video in high definition from your laptop a breeze.

 If you’re planning on live streaming a webcast of your presentation, here are a few tips to make sure that your event is a success: